Last updated on April 26, 2025

 Wrap Up

-That’s it for red rituals!
-Some of these cards aren’t quite what players have in mind when they think of rituals, but they all fit our criteria.
-Hopefully you discovered something new on this list and put it to good use.
+Thatโs it for red rituals!
+Some of these cards arenโt quite what players have in mind when they think of rituals, but they all fit our criteria.
+Hopefully, you discovered something new on this list and put it to good use.
+Didn't get enough and need to jump over to the Rakdos neighbor and check out black rituals?

-What's your favorite red rituals?
-How you use them in your Commander decks?
-Let me know in the comments below or over on Draftsim's Twitter.
+What's your favorite red ritual?
+Have a story in which you copied a ritual for a huge play?
+How do you use them in your Commander decks?
+Let me know in the comments or over on Draftsim's Twitter.

 Thank you for making Draftsim your #1 stop for all things Magic!